fiat-token/electrumx/README.rst

 Roadmap
 =======

+- Require Python 3.6, which has several performance improvements relevant to ElectrumX
-- offloading more work of wallet synchronization to the client
+- offloading more work to synchronize to the client
 - supporting better client privacy
 - wallet server engine
 - new features such as possibly adding label server functionality